porrey/max1704x/examples/find-device.md

 ## Description

-Demonstrates basic usage of the library.
+Demonstrates how to search the i2c bus for a device.

 ## Code
 	#include "MAX1704X.h"